michaelGorokhovsky/michaelgorokhovsky.github.io/projects.md

 title: Projects
 subtitle: Some of the things I have worked on
 ---
-## Website and Rrandom Number Generator
+## Website and Random Number Generator
 ### Languages/ frameworks used: HTML/ CSS/ React js/ Express

 ![Snapshot of Website](/img/CPS530.jpg)